AmirHaytham/information-theory-assignments/README.md

 # Information-Theory-Assignments
 A Simple Implemetation for C++ encryption programs for Information Theory (IS201) Course.
+Represented in my tutrials.
 * Ceaser Cipher Encryption
 * Ceaser Cipher Decryption
 * Hill Cipher